Mt. SAC Relays: Divisions

 While the relays are most famous for the elite division, where many notable athletes have used this event as an early season test of their fitness (before the championships that start in late May and June), there are races for small children from the community, Youth teams, and Masters athletes.
 A full day is largely devoted to High School events, attracting the top Southern California talent as well as others from out of town.
 International High School athletes from as far away as Australia and New Zealand have competed here, Mexico is represented regularly.
 There is a "Distance Carnival" which provides a rare (American) opportunity to run in a highly competitive track 10,000 metres race.
 The meet is a popular gathering for many elite throwers.
 Seven world records in throwing events alone, including four in the Discus have been set at the Mt.
 SAC Relays.
 A full multiple event competition associated with the meet (Decathlon for men and now Heptathlon for women) is held at Azusa Pacific University.
 Racewalking events are held earlier in the month, with occasional elite races held on the day of the elite competition.
 And with this meet being held at a Community College, there is a full competition for that level.
 While the relays started in 1959, the first women weren't allowed to participate until 1961, with one race, a 440-yard dash, out of a 113 event schedule.

 Past Directors of the Mt.
-Sac Relays include Hilmer Lodge, Don Ruh, John Norton, Scott Davis and current director, Doug Todd.
+SAC Relays include Hilmer Lodge, Don Ruh, John Norton, Scott Davis, Doug Todd and current director, Brian Yokoyama.

 Due to construction of a new Hilmer Lodge Stadium at Mt.
 San Antonio College, the 2016 edition was held at Cerritos College in Norwalk and the 2017 and 2018 editions were held at El Camino College in Torrance.